windflykida/Project-8-Neighborhood-Map/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+The application can be run offline using the service worker that is provided via create-react-app.
+It will work only on production build (production mode);

 ## How to run the app

 1. Clone or download the repo from https://github.com/windflykida/Project-8-Neighborhood-Map.git

-* install all project dependencies with `npm install`
+2. install all project dependencies with `npm install`
-* start the development server with `npm start`
+3. start the development server with `npm start`
-* the site will be working on `http://localhost:3000`
+4. the site will be working on `http://localhost:3000`
+5. the Service Worker runs only on production mode.
+To test it you need to:
+* Make sure you have installed Node.
+* Create build folder.
+$ npm run build
+* Install Serve.
+$ npm install -g serve
+* Serve your static site on the port 5000.
+$ serve -s build

+* Open project on local server localhost:5000

 ## Resources
 1. The Map fetched from Google Maps using Google Maps API